 Give yourself a cleanse, a closet cleanse.

-For a lot of people the thought of cleaning out and organizing your closet can be overwhelming beyond what your sanity can handle.
-In which case, call us, and we’ll do it for (with) you.
+For a lot of people, the thought of cleaning out and organizing your closet can be overwhelming beyond what your sanity can handle.
+In which case, call The Wardrobe Consultant team, and we’ll do it for (with) you.
 But, for those of you willing to take the plunge, here are a few easy steps to get you started.
-We use these steps when we organize our clients, and in our own closets.
+These are the steps we use when we organize our clients and in my own closet.
 They are tried and true.